CarlosRafael22/forminho/README.md

 A library to help you create simple forms without having to build the state and error handling logic from scratch.

+🚧This is a work in progress.
+Props and methods may change during development until first production ready version 🚧

 ## Installation

 Since this library is currently a study project, the installation is manual.